pletzer/python-oop-novice/_episodes/02-writing-classes.md

 - "Classes in Python are blocks started with the `class` keyword"
 - "Method definitions look like functions, but must take a `self` argument"
 - "The `__init__` method is called when instances are constructed"
+- "Rely on class inheriteance for code re-use"
 ---

-In the previous section, we've seen how objects can have different behaviour, provided by methods, which in turn are provided by the class of an object.
+In the previous section, we've seen how objects can have different behaviour, provided by methods.

-But what if we want to make our own classes and objects?
+In this episode we will learn how to write own classes.

-Let's assume that we want to write our own linear regression class.
-Our linear regression object should bahve similarly to `sklearn.linear_model.LinearRegression` -- it should have `fit` and `predict` methods.
+Let's assume that we want to write a linear regression class, which should behave similarly to `sklearn.linear_model.LinearRegression`.
+That is, the class should have `fit` and `predict` methods.
 Here is a possible implementation:

 ~~~
 import numpy